Americans are demanding more: Desired salary for new jobs now nearly $79,000

 Medora Lee is a money, markets, and personal finance reporter at USA TODAY.
 You can reach her at mjlee@usatoday.com and subscribe to our free Daily Money newsletter for personal finance tips and business news every Monday.

-This article originally appeared on USA TODAY: Salary expectations in US at nearly $79,000 for new jobs, survey shows
+This article originally appeared on USA TODAY: Salary expectations: US at nearly $79,000 for new jobs, survey shows